foliant-docs/docs/src/tutorials/full_docker.md

 Successfully tagged test_foliant:latest
 ```

 > You will need to run this command every time after updating the image or editing `Dockerfile`.
-But you don't need to run it again if you edited any Foliant-related files, including source Markdown files or `foliant.yml`.
+But you don’t need to run it again if you edited any Foliant-related files, including source Markdown files or `foliant.yml`.

 All preparations are done!
-Now let's build a site with MkDocs to test it out.
+Now let’s build a site with MkDocs to test it out.

 ```bash
 docker-compose run --rm foliant make site -w mkdocs